junxit/us-congress-bills-114/bill.md

 - **(b)** *Risk evaluations* Section 6(b) of the Toxic Substances Control Act (15 U.S.C.
 2605(b)) is amended to read as follows:
   > - **(b)** *Risk evaluations*
   >   - **(1)** *In general* The Administrator shall conduct risk evaluations pursuant to this subsection to determine whether or not a chemical substance presents or will present, in the absence of requirements under subsection (a), an unreasonable risk of injury to health or the environment.
-  >   - **(2)** *Applying requirements* The Administrator shall apply requirements with respect to a chemical substance through a rule under subsection (a) only if the Administrator determines through a risk evaluation under this subsection that the chemical substance presents or will present, in the absence of such requirements, an unreasonable risk of injury to health or the environment.
+  >   - **(2)** *Applying requirements* The Administrator shall apply requirements with respect to a chemical substance through a rule under subsection (a) only if the Administrator determines through a risk evaluation under this subsection, without consideration of costs or other non-risk factors, that the chemical substance presents or will present, in the absence of such requirements, an unreasonable risk of injury to health or the environment.
   >   - **(3)** *Conducting risk evaluation*
   >     - **(A)** *Required risk evaluations* The Administrator shall conduct and publish the results of a risk evaluation under this subsection for a chemical substance if—
   >       - **(i)** the Administrator determines that the chemical substance may present an unreasonable risk of injury to health or the environment because of potential hazard and a potential route of exposure under the intended conditions of use; or
-  >       - **(ii)** a manufacturer of the chemical substance requests such a risk evaluation.
+  >       - **(ii)** a manufacturer of the chemical substance requests such a risk evaluation in a form and manner prescribed by the Administrator.
   >     - **(B)** *TSCA Work Plan chemicals* The Administrator may, without making a determination under subparagraph (A)(i), conduct and publish the results of a risk evaluation under this subsection for a chemical substance that, on the date of enactment of the TSCA Modernization Act of 2015, is listed in the TSCA Work Plan for Chemical Assessments published by the Administrator.
   >   - **(4)** *Requirements* In conducting a risk evaluation under this subsection, the Administrator shall—
   >     - **(A)** integrate and assess information on hazards and exposures for all of the intended conditions of use of the chemical substance, including information that is relevant to specific risks of injury to health or the environment and information on potentially exposed subpopulations;